rachelshim/l-train-display/README.md

 ### Setup
 If you would like to set up something similar, or if you happen to also live near the Bedford Av stop, here are a few guidelines for setup:
 1. Assemble your materials.
-Setup the board and pi with the [tutorial](https://howchoo.com/pi/raspberry-pi-led-matrix-panel) linked above.
+Setup the board and pi with the [tutorial](https://howchoo.com/pi/raspberry-pi-led-matrix-panel) mentioned above.
 2. Request an [MTA API key](https://api.mta.info/#/landing).
 3. Clone this repo and the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) repo; install requirements.
 4. In the `l_train_display/` directory:
     - `vim mta_api_key`
     - add the line: `key = "<your-mta-api-key-here>"`
 5. Set up the pi to run the display on startup.
-I did so by editing rc.local:
+I did so by editing `rc.local`:
     - `sudo vim /etc/rc.local`
     - add this line: `cd /home/pi/l-train-display && make run`